 As much as we blame our erratic schedules for negligence, it is crucial that we keep our bodies hydrated and nourished with the right nutrients, as our hydration status is linked with health, wellness, and performance.
 Physical and cognitive functioning can suffer when we are poorly hydrated, especially in hot, humid conditions.
 This might lead to lightheadedness or dizziness, infrequent passage of urine in small amounts (less than four times a day), tiredness, dry eyes, lips and mouth, loss of stamina and strength.

 Drinking water is the ideal way to keep yourself hydrated as it has no calories, is harmless to your teeth, flushes toxins from your body, is a nutrient-carrier and maintains body temperature.
+Drinking a lot of water can also help you in losing weight.
 To sustain the balance of water in our body, it is important to replace the water we are losing, which doesn’t necessarily have to be done by drinking water alone.

 Summer brings with it decisions to beat the heat whether it is a change in wardrobe, barbecues, outings, and is similar with food.
 It is a season with many tough albeit fun decisions, and here’s a list of healthy choices you can make, which are perfect for hot days: